 - Build on instructors' personalized knowledge: Our instructors have years of experience as social dancers, performers, and competitors.
 Each of them brings all of that personal experience to their own dancing, and that has helped each of them to develop a unique personality in their dancing.
 Do you find a particular instructor's style especially interesting or appealing?
 Consider taking a private lesson with them!

-At Boston Lindy Hop, we do not directly schedule private lessons on behalf of students.
 However, nearly all of our regular instructors are available for private lessons.
 To email them, just go to the Instructors page, find the instructor you'd like to contact, and click "schedule a private" to contact that person directly!

 Note that prices and availability will vary by instructor, and they may also vary depending on factors like travel requirements, the number of students in the lesson (for small group lessons), and how many lessons you would like to schedule.